haacked/haacked.com/_posts/2018/2018-11-01-caribbean-developer-conf.markdown

 ## Diverse and international conference.

-This conference featured 45 speakers from 15 countries and 33 different companies.
+According to Eventbrite, the platform used to manage the conference,this conference featured 45 speakers from 15 countries and 33 different companies.

 The speaker [line-up was impressive](https://caribbeandevconf.com/speaker-lineup/) too.
 And I'm not just saying that because it included me.

 ![A selection of the fine speakers](https://user-images.githubusercontent.com/19977/47885396-117c8f00-ddf2-11e8-9ac8-75ebd9064d08.png)

 There were 300 participants from 14 countries and 157 different companies.
+Eventbrite shows that 67% of attendeers were men and 33% were women.

 The organizers are committed to creating a conference that represents and embraces the entire Caribbean region, not just the Dominican Republic (DR).
 Having said that, 90% of the attendees country were from the DR.

-Their goal is to grow this into a true regional conference.
+Their goal is to grow this into a true regional conference that is diverse and inclusive.
 This first one was a great start, but there's more work to be done.

 ## Going Regional